Geometric decomposition of entropy production in out-of-equilibrium systems

-In this work, we gave a geometric interpretation of the minimum entropy production principle for overdamped Langevin dynamics.
+\textit{Discussion.} In this work, we decomposed the entropy production using the geometric formalism of orthogonal projections.
 While the extension to diffusion matrices and multiplicative noise is possible, a more serious challenge is to find a similar interpretation for other classes of stochastic dynamics, notably underdamped Langevin and Markov jump dynamics \cite{Mae07}.
-In both cases, it has been recently shown that entropy production is bounded from below by an appropriately defined Wasserstein distance \cite{Dec19b,Van21}, so it is not unreasonable to expect that the latter can be identified with excess entropy.
+In both cases, it has been recently shown that entropy production is bounded from below by an appropriately defined Wasserstein distance \cite{Dec19b,Van21,Dec21c}; in light of \eqref{excess-Wasserstein}, we may thus speculate that the latter can be identified with an excess entropy similar to the MN decomposition also in these cases.

-The variational expressions of excess and housekeeping entropy production are well-suited to analysis of experimental data: Measuring the time-evolution of the probability density allows to calculate the excess part.
-Since the non-conservative driving force is often imposed externally on the system, in many cases, its functional form is known, allowing to also calculate the housekeeping part.
-Crucially, the latter calculation does not require knowledge about the potential forces, which often include interactions and are thus not known explicitly.
-Finally, in our numerical calculations we observed that the variational approach is much more robust; a direct calculation according to $\sigma_t = \av{F_t \circ \dot{x}}/T$ required a time-step of $10^{-4}$ to converge, while the variational formula yielded accurate results already for a time-step that was more than one order of magnitude larger.